exasol/advanced-analytics-framework/doc/user_guide/proxies.md

 An _Object Proxy_
 * Encapsulates a temporary object
 * Provides a reference enabling using the object, i.e. its name incl. the database schema or the path in the BucketFS
 * Ensures the object is removed when leaving the current scope, e.g. the Query Handler.
-For this the proxy maintains a _reference counter_.

 All Object Proxies are derived from class `exasol_advanced_analytics_framework.query_handler.context.proxy.object_proxy.ObjectProxy`:
 * `BucketFSLocationProxy` encapsulates a location in the BucketFS